jbjoeburns/Microsoft_Azure/README.md

 ## Advantages of cloud

-Adv:

-- ONLY NEED TO PAY FOR WHAT YOU NEED!
-Cost savings!!!
-- Effective way of backing up data
+Advantages:

+- OpEx over CapEx: You only pay for resources you need, over an entire physical server.
+- Can be used to back-up data.
-- Can access data on any machine, good mobility
+- Can access data on any machine, enhancing mobility.
-- Easily scalable with upgrades that allow for expansion, and scale down when demand drops
+- Easily scalable with upgrades/downgrades to resources when needed.
-- Secure
-- Cost savings as no need to invest or maintain hardware
-- Easy to manage cost, provided its managed properly
-- Use what you need
+- Very secure, with correct use of security groups and keys to restrict access to specific data.
-- Global reach, good mobility can go global in seconds
+- Enables global reach by deploying images in different regions.
-- Easy to keep up with market trends
+- Easy to keep up with market trends.
-- Improved collaboration by working on the same server
+- Improved collaboration by working on the same resource group on a single project.
-- Economy of scale, big organisations can operate on a larger scale and pass savings on to you/your business
+- Economy of scale, big organisations can operate on a larger scale and pass savings on to you/your business.

 Disadv:

-- Data held by third party, requires trust and reputation
+- Data held by third party, requires trust and reputation.
-- Difficult to migrate from providers
+- Difficult to migrate from providers.
-- Need internet to access data
+- Need internet to access data.
-- Subject to data breaches
+- Subject to data breaches.
-- Can lose money if you keep paying for servers you're not using
+- Can lose money if you keep paying for servers you're not using.
-- limited control or customisation
+- limited control or customisation.
-- Data laws differ by country
+- Data laws differ by country.
-- Downtime can affect business
+- Downtime can affect business.
-- Expertise needed
+- Expertise needed.

 ## Types of services offered by Azure